mayuresh2905/shoppy-frontend/README.md

+# Shoppy: E-Commerce Web Application with admin panel and dashboard
+Shoppy is an e commerce web application with an admin dashboard panel which unable user to buy the products which are added to cart.
+The Admin dashboard is the USP of this project where admin can perform CRUD operations on product, edit the status of transactions and have a look into KPIs and stats about the application performance.
+## For admin access login through gmail with credentials
+E-mail:appabalvenkar29@gmail.com
+Password: Admin@2905

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.